 The only place we can find Phanuel in the Bible is in Luke 2:36.
 The all-powerful archangel and father of Anna, a prophetess of the tribe of the seed of Asher.

 By nature, the angel Phanuel is a pure spirit, immaterial and incorporeal, much inferior to God, superior to man.
 But marginal and immortal.
 Holy Scripture calls such angels spirits: “Are they not all ministering spirits?”.
 Being non-corporeal spirits, angels cannot speak marriage; they do; they multiply, and there is no death in any form.

 Is Phanuel Joseph Smith?

-The Mormons, or the C,hurch of Jesus Christ of Latter-day Saints, has Jose, ph Smith as the founder of this sect.
-He restored the true faith and lay the foundations of the new Christian church.
+The Mormons, or the Church of Jesus Christ of Latter-day Saints, have Joseph Smith as the founder of this sect.
+He restored true faith and laid the foundations of the new Christian church.

 Five steps to invoke the Archangel Phanuel

 To invoke the incredible power of the angel who intercedes for your salvation, there is a process you must follow.